dennisXZX/react-hacker-news/README.md

 - `yarn start`

-Run the app in the development mode on `http://localhost:3000/`.
+Run the app in development mode on `http://localhost:3000/`.

 - `yarn lint`

-Run the linting on the project using ESlint.
+Run linting on the project using ESlint.

 - `yarn test`